-A New Deal for Progressive Trade
+A Green New Deal to Fight Trump’s Trade War

 Beth Baltzan lays out the original vision for progressive international trade and demonstrates why today’s trade regime enables Trump’s tariffs.